Draggable, Movable and Resizable HTML DOM elements using jQuery

 ← PrevNext →

 In one of my previous articles, I have explained with an example on how to create HTML element dynamically using jQuery.
 It is one of the most popular articles in this blog.
 With its popularity came many questions and one specifically on how to create a Draggable, Movable and Resizable HTML element, which would serve as container (to all other elements).
-I am dedicating this article with a solution on creating an HTML DOM element that you can re-size, drag or move anywhere on your web page, using jQuery.
+Therefore, I am sharing an article showing how to create DIV elements dynamically and make it draggable, moveable and resizable using jQuery.

 The jQuery functions that I am going to use here are jQuery draggable() and resizable().

-A <div> serves as a container to other elements and we can shift or relocate its position on a web page, by simply dragging or moving it on the page.
-We can resize the DIV depending upon the number of elements that occupy space inside it.
+A "<div>" elements serves as a container to other elements.
+I'll show you we can shift or relocate its position on a web page, by simply "dragging" or "moving" it anywhere on a web page.
+We can also resize the DIV depending upon the number of elements that occupy space inside it.

 See this demo